 - A copy of your homeowner’s insurance, renter’s insurance, business insurance, or general liability insurance policy

-If you hope to avoid being taken advantage of after this natural disaster, make sure you have a strong legal advocate on your side ready to help you fight the insurance company for the benefits that are rightfully yours.
+If you hope to avoid being taken advantage of after this natural disaster, make sure you have a strong legal advocate on your side, ready to help you fight the insurance company for the benefits that are rightfully yours.

 Do not let an insurance company treat you unfairly after you file a claim for damage to your property in a hurricane.
-Call the team at Laborde Earles Injury Lawyers as soon as possible for a free case review and let us help you put your life back together.
+Call the team at Laborde Earles as soon as possible for a free case review and let us help you put your life back together.